MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/sql-server-iaas-agent-extension-automate-management.md

 ### Named instance support

 The SQL IaaS Agent extension works with a named instance of SQL Server if it's the only SQL Server instance available on the virtual machine.
-The SQL IaaS agent extension does not support VMs with multiple named instances.
+The SQL IaaS Agent extension does not support VMs with multiple named instances.

 To use a named instance of SQL Server, deploy an Azure virtual machine, install a single named SQL Server instance to it, and then register it with the [SQL IaaS Agent extension](sql-agent-extension-manually-register-single-vm.md).